xebia-functional/fetch/docs/src/tut/docs.md

 Whenever a fetch fails, a `FetchFailure` exception is thrown.
 The `FetchFailure` will have the environment, which gives you information about the execution of the fetch.

-TODO: show how to diagnose which identity was missing

 # Syntax

 ## Implicit syntax